jjvanzon/Circular-Language-Spec-Plans/3. Done/2009-06 01    Planning + Black Box Spec Part A (discontinued)/Goals/2009-06 03 Planning + Black Box Spec Part A, Evaluation.md

 Other distractions that negatively influenced the planning: personal illness and other projects in between.

 I recognize in this, the errors I have made in the past, years and years ago, when at the whim of the moment I felt something functional was so important, that I started to work it out completely and completely put aside any proper planning and any previous goal.
 That happened now too, inspired by the creative-versus-productive approach.
-The problems in the past always had to do with giving a non-main issue too much priority and letting it take up all of your time.
+The problems in the past always had to do with giving a non-main issue too much priority and letting it take up all of the time.

 One thing does need to be mentioned is that the *Planning* part of the project, in which the whole of *New Computer Language Functional Design* project was replanned, went very well.
 But the making the *Black Box* article group spun out of control.